Kennedy Center stagehands reach agreement with the performing arts venue, sparing ‘Hadestown’ from cancellation

 The contract expired six months after the center closed due to the pandemic, putting most union members out of work.
 Originally, the union offered to extend their contract for a year, and next proposed cutting wages by 10 percent for the pandemic’s duration.
 McIntyre said the Kennedy Center wanted to make permanent cuts.

-Eileen Andrews, the center’s vice president of public relations, did not anticipate performance cancellations and said most issues had been resolved by the end of talks that stretched for 16 hours, into Thursday morning.
-The only outstanding issue, according to Andrews, was the use of IATSE stagehands for events at the Reach and in the community.
-Changes in staffing for such programming would be cost-prohibitive, Andrews said.

 The Kennedy Center faced scrutiny last year when it was awarded a $25 million grant to stay afloat during the pandemic, and subsequently announced that it would furlough 250 employees.
-According to Andrews, the center, which canceled its 2020 season and fully reopened in September, concluded the 2021 fiscal year with a $9 million deficit and will enter 2022 with a projected deficit of $7 million.
+According to Eileen Andrews, the center’s vice president of public relations, the center, which canceled its 2020 season and fully reopened in September, concluded the 2021 fiscal year with a $9 million deficit and will enter 2022 with a projected deficit of $7 million.

 Congress gave $25 million to help the Kennedy Center weather the coronavirus.
 Some politicians want it back